Zensaburou/tumblr_poll/README.markdown

 #### Polling and analyzing data

 Run the poll with `$ rake tumblr:poll`.
-All posts within the given time range for each blog in the database
+Posts are saved within the given timestamp range for each blog in the database

 Simpson indices can be calculated on blogs with `$ rake tumblr:simpsons`